wblakecaldwell/Gravatar-Cycler/README.md

 Why?
 ----

 The chat board at my work uses [Gravatar.com](http://gravatar.com) for our profile images.
 I wrote this to have some fun with it.
-Every few minutes, I have my profile image choose between four images that I already uploaded to Gravatar.com - different rotations of my avatar.
+Every few minutes, I have my profile set to one of four images that I already uploaded to Gravatar.com - different rotations of my avatar.

 This doesn't solve any of the world's problems - it just allows you to have some random fun.